 “Does anyone have anything to add?”
 Gerry Murphy asked us.

 I hurriedly raised my hand and sang out, “All You Need Is Love!”

 “Exactly, Mr. Lennon!”
 Mr. Murphy responded, without blinking an eyelash.

-Now, more than forty-five years later, and after a lifetime spent on the other side of the desk as a longtime teacher, I believe that the message of Man’s Search for Meaning is one of those narratives that are relevant no matter when you read it, how old you are, or what your circumstances are in life.
+Now, forty-seven years later, and after a lifetime spent on the other side of the desk as a English and history teacher, I believe that the message of Man’s Search for Meaning is one of those narratives that are relevant no matter when you read it, how old you are, or what your circumstances are in life.
 Ultimately, it is a volume that smacks you right between the eyes.
 It is also the most influential book I have ever read in my life.

 As a result of its message, I became a lifelong humanist, someone who at least cares about people on both a concrete and an abstract level.
 I chose to teach because of the intrinsic value in nurturing and opening doors to discovery but also as a vehicle to openly participate in the give-and-take of human dialogue that forms each day for both teachers and students alike.

 This kind of active empathy was also addressed by in Stephen Crane’s allegorical short story, “The Open Boat,” a tale that I have had ninth graders read and chew over since 1994.
 The story’s narrator, a New York correspondent, who is hanging on for dear life in a lifeboat at sea after their freighter has sunk, recalls when he was a boy reading Caroline E. Norton’s classic tale, “Bingen on the Rhine,” which describes a young soldier in the French Foreign Legion who is dying of war injuries in far-off Algiers.
 Crane writes: